Gloria Gallo

 The AI Agent Bubble.
 We've Seen This Before.
 It Was Called SaaS.

 Everyone is deploying AI agents.
-Sound familiar?
-We did this exact thing fifteen years ago.
+We did this fifteen years ago.
 We called it SaaS.
 We know how it ends.

 Read Essay →